Mother Winter

 Compre agora por R$ 75,99

-Russian sentences begin backward, Sophia Shalmiyev tells us right away in her striking, lyrical memoir, Mother Winter.
-To understand the end of her story, we must go back to her beginning.
+Russian sentences begin backward, Sophia Shalmiyev tells us on the first page of her striking lyrical memoir.
+To understand the end of her story, we must go back to the beginning.